Ferase/OFFRestored/README_SoundInfo.md

 All audio must be in **WAV** format.
 OGG support *might* be added in the future, however the version of FMod bundled with Unity 6000.1.17 does not support Vorbis, which would mean other binaries would be required to process them.

 No asset extraction or injection is required for creating a sound mod with OFF Restored.
-Just place your audio into the correct folder with the file name that corresponds to what you would like to replace.
+Just place your audio into the correct folder with the file name that corresponds to the WAV file you would like to replace.

-OFF's audio sources are loud, especially for music. refer to the below sections for best target amplitudes.
+OFF's audio sources are loud, especially the ones that play music. refer to the below sections for best target amplitudes.

 ## Music

-For best results, ensure your music has a maximum ampitude of no more than **-21 dB**.
+For best results, ensure your music has a maximum amplitude of no more than **-21 dB**.

 All music used in the game can be found within the asset bundle file located at `OFF/OFF_Data/StreamingAssets/aa/StandaloneWindows64/music_assets_all.bundle`.